MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 #### quote

 `text` the quoting character to be used when a data value is quoted.
 The default is double-quote.
-It must be a single 1-byte character.Although this function supports delimiters of any number of characters, if you try to use more than a single 1-byte character, PostgreSQL will report back a `COPY quote must be a single one-byte character` error.
+It must be a single 1-byte character.Although this function supports delimiters of any number of characters, if you try to use more than a single 1-byte character, PostgreSQL reports back a `COPY quote must be a single one-byte character` error.

 #### escape

 `text` the character that should appear before a data character that matches the QUOTE value.
 The default is the same as the QUOTE value (so that the quoting character is doubled if it appears in the data).
 It must be a single 1-byte character.
-Although this function supports delimiters of any number of characters, if you try to use more than a single 1-byte character, PostgreSQL will report back a `COPY escape must be a single one-byte character` error.
+Although this function supports delimiters of any number of characters, if you try to use more than a single 1-byte character, PostgreSQL reports back a `COPY escape must be a single one-byte character` error.

 #### force_not_null